 The small and big blinds are forced bets.
 Before any cards are dealt, those players must place bets.
 At the tables I play, a typical small blind might be $1 and the Big Blind is 2x the Small Blind, or $2.
 The dealer button moves clockwise, around the table with each hand dealt.
 The big blind represents the minimum bet anybody can make.

 Once the “blinds” are placed on the table, each player is dealt two cards.
 These cards are called your “hole” cards.
 A round of betting ensues starting with the person to the left of the big blind.
 Each person must match (“call”) or “raise” the big blind to stay in the game.
 If anyone raises the bet, that amount must be “called” or “raised” by all other players wishing to stay in the game.
-If you do not call or raise, you “fold” (your out for the rest of that hand and have no chance to win the pot).
+If you do not call or raise, you “fold” (you are out for the rest of that hand and have no chance to win the pot).
 Players can fold at any time and are not obligated to play any hand.
 The only bets a player must make are the blinds.
 Think of the blinds as the fee you must pay to sit at the table.
 Luckily, you only have to make them every six to eight hands.

 All the remaining players proceed to the next phase of the game.
 The dealer lays five “community” cards in the center of the table.
 The first three cards are called the “Flop”.
 Another round of betting ensues.
 The fourth card is called the “turn”.
 Another round of betting ensues.
 The last card is called the “river”.
 A final round of betting ensues.
 When everyone has either “Called” (matched the highest bet) or “Folded” (dropped out), the person with the best five cards made from his two hole cards and three of the five “community cards” in the center of the table, wins the “Pot” (all the chips bet in that hand).

 But here’s the rub.
 All positions at the table are not created equal.
-The Dealer is the strongest position, the Small Blind is the weakest position.
+The Dealer is in the strongest position, the Small Blind is the weakest position.
 The Dealer is strongest because he gets to see what everyone else at the table does before he must commit to a Call or Raise.
 Say the Dealer holds King, nine unsuited before the Flop.
 If another player ahead of him raises big, he can quietly fold and not lose any chips.
 If however, he sits to the left of the Big Blind and Calls, then another player raises big, if he Folds, he loses his bet.

-But the biggest “rush” in no limit Texas Holdem’ is, just as the name implies, there is no limit to the amount any player can bet.
+But the biggest “rush” in no-limit Texas Holdem’ is, just as the name implies, there is no limit to the amount any player can bet.
 If a player feels his hand is strong enough, he can literally push in all his chips and dare other players to match him and risk losing all their chips.
 This aspect of the game also implies that the size of your chip stack matters.
 The bigger your pile of chips, the more you can “bully” other players into folding.
 For example, if I have, say 1000 chips, and you only have 100, I can put you “all in” and only risk a tenth of my stack.
 You must risk all of your stack to accept the bet.
 In a tournament situation, you would be “knocked out” of the tournament if you lost, I would only lose a small portion of my stack and continue to play.
-When your stack gets small, you must play more conservative, when your stack is large, you can play “looser” if you wish.
+When your stack gets small, you must play more conservatively, when your stack is large, you can play “looser” if you wish.

 If you’re confused already, know that we haven’t even talked about the real game.
 The real game is how you react to others, how they react to you, and how much mental and physical(facial expressions) discipline you can exercise in the face of vast amounts of drama.
 Just imagine catching a full house on the flop and then someone in front of you trying to “bully” you with a huge bet.
 Now try not to smile.
 In this situation, the odds are that you’ve already won and there are two more cards to be dealt.
 If you can control your emotions and simply call, you have two more rounds of betting to fatten the pot and receive a huge payoff – unless you tip your hand and scare everyone out.